Home » Recipes » Main Dish Recipes » Smothered Barbecued Chicken

 The chicken becomes so, so juicy and falling-off-the-bone tender.
 Really good old-fashioned comfort food.

-Well, take that idea and instead of the gravy, “smother” your chicken in barbecue sauce.
+Well, take that idea, and instead of the gravy, “smother” the chicken in barbecue sauce.
 Oh. my. goodness.
 Juicy, tender, rich, deep dark flavor.
-I could go on and on.

 Now, before I start the recipe, let me just clear up one thing about “barbecue.”